datodvp/resume-app/README.md

-# Getting Started with Create React App
+# This App Can Create a Resume For you.
+Unless You Ain't Lazy

 ## Demo - [Go to live Website](https://resume-app-production.up.railway.app/).